Patti LuPone: Solo concerts and tours

-Artistry and controversies
+Artistry and reputation

-LuPone is widely regarded as one of the greatest Broadway performers of her generation, and one of the most influential actors in musical theater.
+LuPone is widely regarded as one of the greatest Broadway performers of her generation and one of the most influential actors in musical theater.
 The London Times once nicknamed her the "first lady of the theater", and American-British journalist Hadley Freeman declared her "the queen of Broadway" and "the goddess of the modern musical".
 In 2010, theatre critic Charles McNulty wrote that her stage presence demonstrates a ferocity that, when paired with the right material, resembles "a return to a golden age when powerhouses ruled Broadway".
 AllMusic biographer William Ruhlmann noted that, unlike her predecessors Mary Martin and Ethel Merman, LuPone was never afforded the luxury to seamlessly transition between musical productions, instead using lulls in her Broadway career to diversify her endeavors by appearing in plays, films, television, nightclubs, concert tours, and recording solo studio albums.
 According to Susan Vaughn of the Los Angeles Times, LuPone is mostly known for playing "larger-than-life characters" on stage, whereas Adam Sandel of The Advocate observed "she's often played women who've fought like hell to overcome obstacles through the sheer force of indomitable will".
-She is not of Jewish origin but has played many Jewish women, both on stage and screen.
+She does not have Jewish heritage but has played many Jewish women, both on stage and screen.

 LuPone believes she is often cast in ethnic parts because of her Italian heritage and prominent facial features, which allow her to play more interesting female roles.
 At the same time, she has expressed frustration at frequently being overlooked for roles she believes she is best suited for, often in favor of less qualified actors.
 She has stated she has been "bullied" by Broadway professionals for much of her career.